-Roots of 50,000 Irish and British last names have been uncovered as part of the “The Oxford Dictionary of Family Names in Britain and Ireland”.
+Roots of 50,000 Irish and British last names were uncovered as part of the “The Oxford Dictionary of Family Names in Britain and Ireland” published in 2016.

 A name can tell you a lot about a person, but how many of us know the exact meaning and origins of our last names?

 For instance, did you know that the surname Short may originally have been awarded to people simply as a nickname because they were, in fact, very small, or that as many as a quarter of the 20,000 most common surnames in Britain and Ireland are derived from a description of a family relationship, such as Dawson, for example, which means David's son.